Context-Dependent Upper-Confidence Bounds for Directed Exploration: Optimistic Values Theorem

 \section{Optimistic Values Theorem}

 The use of upper confidence bounds on value estimates for exploration has been well-studied and motivated theoretically in online learning \citep{chu2011contextual}.
 For reinforcement learning, though, there are only specialized proofs for particular algorithms using optimistic estimates \citep{grande2014sample,osband2016generalization}.
-To better motivate and appreciate the use of upper confidence bounds for reinforcement learning, we extract the key argument from \citet{osband2016generalization}, which uses the idea of stochastic optimism.
+To better appreciate the use of upper confidence bounds for reinforcement learning, we highlight a simple theorem that motivates its utility.

 Under function approximation, it may not be possible to obtain the optimal policy exactly.
 Instead, our criterion is to obtain the optimal policy according to the following formulation, assuming greedy-action selection from action-values.
 Let $Q^*: \States \times \Actions \rightarrow \RR$ be the action-values for the optimal policy, under the chosen density $d: \States \times \Actions \rightarrow [0, \infty)$ over states and actions